fudailzafar/Memory-Game/README.md

 # Memory Card Game

-A simple memory-matching card game built with HTML, CSS, and JavaScript.
+A simple memory-matching card game built with NextJs.
 The player must match pairs of cards by flipping them over.
 After finishing the game, the cards are shuffled for a re-match.

 ## Table of Contents
 - [Features](#features)